 3. Calculate expenses

-What is the real cost of starting a business?
-Total expenses can be easily underestimated at the beginning of a business, so make sure to itemize every single thing you might need to spend money on as you’re first starting out – after all, this can be revised later as your business finds its footing.
+What is the real cost of starting or operating a business?
+Total expenses can be easily underestimated at the beginning of a business, so make sure to itemize every single thing you might need to invest in when you first start out – after all, this can be revised later as your business finds its footing.
 Here are just a few of the expenses you’ll want to consider for your startup:

 - Office equipment